Myst1cS04p/Me/_articles/purity-epistemology-and-moral-certainty.md

 What produces this pattern?
 I think the answer is the same thing that produces most human epistemic failures: the discomfort of incompleteness.

 Proxies are comforting.
-A latent construct is an open question — you're always at risk of having measured the wrong thing, pointed at the wrong slice, misspecified the mechanism.
+A latent construct is an open question, you're always at risk of having measured the wrong thing, pointed at the wrong slice, misspecified the mechanism.
 A proxy that has been operationalized, validated, and built into a measurement instrument feels closed.
 It feels *done*.
 The field can stop asking foundational questions and start accumulating studies.

 This is not laziness.
 It's an entirely reasonable response to the cost of foundational uncertainty.
 Science would never progress if every paper had to relitigate first principles.
 But the cost is drift, and the cost compounds invisibly until the gap between the original intuition and the current measurement becomes a canyon.